khorbushko/khorbushko.github.io/_posts/2020-11-27-custom-alert-swiftUI.md

 }
 {% endhighlight %}

-Now we already should be able to create convenience way of presenting `Alert` - usign `View` extenstion modifiers:
+Now we should be able to create a convenient way of presenting `Alert` - using `View` extension modifiers:

 {% highlight swift %}
 extension View {